defold/doc/docs/en/manuals/physically-based-rendering.md

 ### Example shader

-Here is an example shader that contains all textures and features.
+Here is an example shader that contains all features and a proposed naming scheme for texture bindings (again, this must be handled manually).
 Note that you can turn off features simply by using defines around each member of the PbrMaterial itself, as shown in the example below:

 ```glsl
 // Feature flags, comment or remove these to slim down the shader.